kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I arrive at my piano lesson and, after a minute or two, all of a sudden, a woman enters the classroom.
 - She is a large dark curly-haired woman of about 50 years old and I would recognize her again.
-- Paqui explains the woman in an inspector from the Generalitat and she is here to help me.
+- Paqui explains the woman is an *inspector* from the Generalitat and she is here to help me.
 - I feel like it's probably an ambush and put my phone on record.
-- Paqui reiterates that the woman is here to help me with everything that's going on, and understand to mean how I previously told her I'm stressed because I'm being terrorized by Domingo and his mates.
+- Paqui reiterates that the woman is here to help me with everything that's going on, and I understand that to mean because of how I previously told her I'm stressed because I'm being terrorized by Domingo and his mates.
 - The woman talks about having to get the police involved.
 - I am delighted and express gratitude because something is finally happening after nearly two years of abuse instigated by a teacher, Domingo Cano.
 - I ask her why the Generalitat has not replied to any of my emails or letters.